harshalgami13/harshalgami13/README.md

 ![From India](india.jpg)

-# Hi 👋 I am Harshal.
+# नमस्ते | I am Harshal.

-#### I'm a future web developer.
+I'm a future web developer.
 I'm from India, living in rajkot and currently I am student.

 ## The developer side of me